Frequently Asked Questions

 When do you accept proposals?

-The Community Ties Giving Program accepts Local Grant applications throughout April and May (exact dates may vary slightly depending on calendar).
+The Community Ties Giving Program accepts Local Grant applications throughout April and May (exact dates may vary slightly each year).
 Review our Application Process & Timeline for additional information.

 When will I be contacted about the status of my grant?